zhugchzo/dl_occurrence_tipping/README.md

 # Acknowledgements

-We would like to thank Thomas M. Bury et al. for the inspiration from their previous work [Bury T M, Sujith R I, Pavithran I, et al. Deep learning for early warning signals of tipping points[J].
-Proceedings of the National Academy of Sciences, 2021, 118(39): e2106140118.](https://www.pnas.org/doi/abs/10.1073/pnas.2106140118) provided to this project.
+We would like to thank Thomas M. Bury et al. for providing the code from their previous work [Bury T M, Sujith R I, Pavithran I, et al. Deep learning for early warning signals of tipping points[J].
+Proceedings of the National Academy of Sciences, 2021, 118(39): e2106140118.](https://www.pnas.org/doi/abs/10.1073/pnas.2106140118), which served as the foundation for this project.